xavierpaulino/oar_simgrid_v1/README.md

 ## 5. Output

-The main output files include:
+The main output files for each window include:

 ```text
 results.csv